texfaq/texfaq.github.io/FAQ-parallel.md

 # Parallel setting of text

-It's commonly necessary to present text in two languages 'together' on a page, or on a two-page spread.
+It's commonly necessary to present text in two languages ''together'' on a page, or on a two-page spread.
 For this to be satisfactory, one usually needs some sort of alignment between the two texts.